klei1984/max/save.md

 };
 ~~~

-Four instances of the `SaveFormatTeamInfo` structure are written to the save file representing the four teams.
+Four instances of the `TeamInfo` structure are written to the save file representing the four teams.
 Red is the first, green is the second, blue is the third, gray is the fourth.

 ***markers***: Array elements are initialized to {-1, -1} or simply 0xFFFF, 0xFFFF.
 The feature was removed from the game so this field is useless.